kimiaMousavi/Bloom-filter/README.md

 ## Technologies
 Project is created with:
-* Python
+* Python3

 ## Setup
-To run this project;
+To run this project you need python3 and then execute following code:

 ```
-$ sudo apt install python3.8
+$ python3 example.py
 ```